Canadian Training Centres

 - All Training Centres will be required to submit annual reporting, including a detailed gap analysis on various elements (coaching, daily training environment, IST, talent identification, etc.)

-- All coaches accessing funding through the Training Centres must meet a minimum NCCP coaching certification requirement of Level 3 or equivalent (different centre tiers may have different coaching certification requirements).
+- All coaches accessing funding through the Training Centres must meet a minimum NCCP coaching certification requirement of Competition Development certified.

-- All Training Centres will be required to meet various administrative requirements, which may include attending coaching meetings.
+- All Training Centres will be required to meet various administrative requirements, including attending coaching meetings.